-It is also easy to observe a symmetric property of the intersecting graph: If there is an edge from $(i,j)$ to $(i',j')$ then there is one from $(j,i)$ to $(j',i')$ of the same type (i.e., solid or dashed).
-We remark that there might be multiple edges from one vertex to another, but at most one edge of each type.
-Please see Figure~\ref{fig:intergraph} for the intersecting graph associated with the graph-directed system in Example~\ref{exa:1}.
+It is also easy to observe a symmetric property of the intersection graph: If there is an edge from $(i,j)$ to $(i',j')$ then there is an edge from $(j,i)$ to $(j',i')$ of the same type (i.e., solid or dashed).
+We remark that there can be multiple edges from one vertex to another, but at most one edge of each type.
+See Figure~\ref{fig:intergraph} for the intersection graph associated with the graph-directed system in Example~\ref{exa:1}.

 \begin{lemma} If there is a solid edge from $(i,j)$ to $(i',j')$, then $K_i\cap K_j$ contains a scaled copy of $K_{i'}\cap K_{j'}$. \end{lemma} \begin{proof} The assumption gives us $e\in\E_{i,i'}$ and $e'\in\E_{j,j'}$ such that $\vp_e=\vp_{e'}$.
 Thus